arukiap/fractal-explorer/README.md

-# Fractal Xplorer
+# Fractal Explorer

-Fractal Xplorer is a shader-based interactive 3D fractal generator.
+Fractal Explorer is a shader-based interactive 3D fractal generator.

 It is written in C++, using the OpenGL API and GLSL shading language.